 - Big Files.
 These WINSS files are large and may be slow to download.
 An effort was made to minimize the number of downloads required to obtain all data for any given topic.
 You should expect thousands if not hundreds of thousands of rows in each WINSS CSV file.
 Some files have more than 50 columns.
 Do not refresh your browser while waiting for the download.

 - Over 400 Districts and Over 2000 Schools.
 Expect rows for every district and, if school level data are reported, every public school in the state.
 Records for nondistrict charter schools are included beginning with 1999-00.
-Records for multi-district charter schools are incuded beginning with 2001-02.
+Records for multi-district charter schools are included beginning in 2001-02.
 For more information, see Scope section below.

 - School Types.
 District data are disaggregated in separate rows by school type (elementary, middle/junior high, etc.) when school data are available for this purpose.
 Data are disaggregated by school type because data often vary substantially by school type.
 Users interested in district summary data for all schools combined (regardless of school type) should focus on rows with "summary" in the school_type column of the download file.
 District data by grade by school type combinations are not included due to the inconsistent relationship between grade and school type and potential privacy issues.
 When district data are disaggregated by grade, only the school type "summary" is available in district rows of the download files.

 - Race/Ethnicity.
 In 2010-11, modifications were made in the collection and reporting of race/ethnicity data.
 Two new categories were added increasing the number of categories reported from 5 to 7 for almost all WINSS topics.
 Although key language used in defining the five continuing categories was unchanged, some modifications were made which should be considered when comparing 2010-11 data by race/ethnicity with data for earlier years.
 The seven race/ethnicity categories appear in nearly all 2010-11 WINSS reports about students (as of 2012-13 WSAS is the exception).